qvad/taqo/README.md

 , ['Merge', 'Nested', 'Merge']]`.
 Note that here each 3 tables (2 joins) will be tried to be joined by each join type, but for example `[‘Merge’,'Merge','Merge']` combination is not here.

+There is `all-pairs-threshold` parameter in configuration - it defines maximum number of tables in query after which pairwise approach will be used.
+By default, this threshold is equal to `3`.
+For this value, for example,`basic` model will be evaluated without using pairwise, while JOB and complex models will reduce number of combinations.

-Another option to reduce number of optimizations is using comment hints in `*.sql` files - comma separated accepted and rejected substrings of `pg_hints` can be mentioned there:
+Another option to
+reduce number of optimizations is using comment hints in `*.sql` files - comma separated accepted and rejected substrings of `pg_hints`can be mentioned there:

 ```sql
 -- accept: a b c